 - You don’t have to worry about updating your library for all the STM32 chips you are using again, the software will do it instead.

 - Create a folder including all necessary files for your project based on the configurations you have made.
 It also generates the ready-to-open Keil or IAR project file with all the peripherals, clock setting parts.
-All you need to do is opening the file and starting to code the main program.
+All you need to do is open the file and start to code the main program.